New LP-based Upper Bounds in the Rate-vs.-Distance Problem for Linear Codes: Introduction

 \section{Introduction}

 The {\em rate vs.\ distance} problem is a fundamental question in coding theory.
 Namely, we seek the largest possible rate of a code of given minimal distance.
 The best lower bound that we have is due to Gilbert \cite{gilbert1952comparison} (for general codes) and Varshamov \cite{varshamov1957estimate} (in the linear case) and is attained by random codes.
-The best upper bound that we have is due to MRRW \cite{mceliece1977new}, often called the linear programming bound, since it is based on Delsarte's linear program \cite{delsarte1973algebraic}.
-There is substantial empirical evidence \cite{barg1999numerical} indicating that the MRRW bound may be asymptotically all that Delsarte's LP yields.
+The best upper bounds that we have are due to McEliece, Rodemich, Ramsey and Welch (MRRW) \cite{mceliece1977new}.
+Based on Delsarte's linear program \cite{delsarte1973algebraic}, these bounds are often called the first and second linear programming bounds.
+There is substantial empirical evidence \cite{barg1999numerical} indicating that the MRRW bounds may be asymptotically all that Delsarte's LP yields.

 We propose a new family of linear programs, which greatly strengthen Delsarte's LP.
 We stress that these new LPs apply {\em only} to linear codes.
 They come with a control parameter, an integer $r$.
 For $r=1$ our LP coincides with Delsarte's, and as $r$ increases the LP yields tighter upper bounds on the code's rate, at the cost of higher complexity.
-Numerical experiments (fig. \ref{fig:results_diff_plot}) show that even with $r=2$ our LP is far stronger than Delsarte's, surpassing it in almost all instances.
+Numerical experiments (Figure \ref{fig:results_diff_plot}) show that even with $r=2$ our LP is far stronger than Delsarte's, surpassing it in almost all instances.
 The improved upper bound on the code's size is up to $2.5$ times smaller than what Delsarte gives.
 Moreover, in all instances where Delsarte's upper bound is known not to be tight, we improve it.
+Nevertheless, our results do not improve the best known upper bounds.

 Our construction is based on the elementary fact that a linear code is closed under addition.
 Combined with Delsarte's LP this simple fact has considerable consequences.
-To actually derive them we use (i) The language of of Boolean Fourier analysis (ii) Symmetry that is inherent in the problem.
+To actually derive them we use (i) The language of Boolean Fourier analysis (ii) Symmetry that is inherent in the problem.
 In analyzing Delsarte's LP, symmetrization reduces the problem size from exponential to polynomial in $n$, and brings Krawtchouk polynomials to the fore.
 Also here does symmetrization yield a dramatic reduction in size and reveals the role of multivariate Krawtchouk polynomials.
 There is a large body of work on these high-dimensional counterparts of univariate Krawtchouks, e.g., \cite{diaconis2014introduction,grunbaum2011system}.